Bracamontes & Vlasak, P.C.

 San Francisco Personal Injury

 In cities with rent ordinances, such as San Francisco, Berkeley and Oakland, tenants may be entitled to relocation expenses in certain no-fault evictions.
-For example, where a tenant is forced to move out because of an owner move-in eviction (“OMI eviction”) or because the landlord is going to perform substantial repairs, the tenant may be entitled to relocation expenses.
+For example, where a tenant is forced to move out because of an owner move-in eviction (“OMI eviction”), because the landlord is going to perform substantial repairs, or because the unit is being “demolished” or removed from housing use, the tenant may be entitled to relocation expenses.
+Below are some examples.
+Please consult us with your particular situation for legal advice.

-If you have been served notice of a no-fault eviction in a Bay Area rent-controlled apartment or home and wish to negotiate a buyout agreement or relocation, call a SF tenant’s lawyer at Bracamontes & Vlasak, P.C., today for a free consultation.
+If you have been served notice of a no-fault eviction in a Bay Area rent-controlled apartment or home and wish to enforce your rights to statutory relocation, defend the eviction, or potentially negotiate a buyout agreement, call a SF tenant’s lawyer at Bracamontes & Vlasak, P.C., today for a free consultation.
 You can also contact us by telephone at 800-392-1427.

 Call today to schedule a free initial consultation